 The RRC is more than just the Pineland site.
 It is a coordinated research, education, and publication effort that involves and serves southwest Florida at a broader scale.

-- In the Gainesville office, Dr. William Marquardt directs the RRC’s programs and assumes overall responsibility for its performance.
-His Florida Museum faculty colleague, Dr. Karen Walker, who was research director during the intensive excavations at Pineland in the 1990s, edits RRC publications and directs her own program of research in southwest Florida, including the Everglades.
-Both Dr. Marquardt and Dr. Walker teach and serve on graduate student committees.
-The research in southwest Florida has resulted in two Ph.D. dissertations and seven M.A. theses under Dr. Marquardt’s supervision.
+- In the Gainesville office, Dr. Charles Cobb serves as RRC’s Director and with Asst.
+Director Dr. Michelle LeFebvre assumes overall responsibility for its performance.
+Florida Museum faculty colleague, Dr. Karen Walker, who was research director during the intensive excavations at Pineland in the 1990s, edits RRC publications and directs her research in southwest Florida.
+B

 - An Advisory Board consisting of professionals and community leaders offers advice, helps raise funds, and assists in the operation of RRC programs though several active committees.

-- At Pineland, Linda Heffner serves as our program assistant, Gary Vinson as our maintenance specialist, and Cindy Bear as our coordinator of programs and services.
+- At Pineland, Linda Heffner serves as our program assistant, Andy Jendrusiak as our maintenance specialist, and Annisa Karim as our coordinator of programs and services.
 Through the Calusa Heritage Trail, the Pineland site is open daily to the public.
 Tours are also offered to the public, as well as special tours for schools and many other groups of all ages.
 The RRC works in cooperation with the Florida Public Archaeology Network regional center in Fort Myers, and is a founding member of the Trail of Florida’s Indian Heritage, a heritage tourism consortium for Florida.